Learning from Regulatory Downgrades 2022

 Tuntum does not comply with the provisions of its chosen code of governance in relation to maximum terms of office for board members.
 The code specifies maximum terms of nine years but Tuntum has made rule changes which extend this to a 12-year maximum.
 The association currently lacks clear succession plans for the chair and other board members.
 In addition, the criteria used by the board for extending terms of office should be clearly specified.

 As housing associations diversify in their operations, boards face a growing range of issues on which they need expertise.
 Examples include development, marketing, finance, commercial activity and treasury management.
 You need to ensure the board covers all the necessary bases, and not be afraid of change, including change in your governing documents, to ensure this happens.
+Being tenant-led does not remove Boards from these requirements.
 The Board should also ensure conflicts of interest are identified and managed appropriately.

 Sustain’s board membership did not previously include any independent non-executive members and the provider was not compliant with its chosen code of governance.
 Inherent conflicts of interest had arisen as a result of related party transactions to companies owned by Sustain’s executives.